 Rather than use huge wall thicknesses, it is better to create hollow parts supported with carefully placed ribs.
-Hollow parts with ribs can be stronger than thick, solid parts.
+In fact, hollow parts with ribs can be stronger than thick, solid parts.

 Undercuts are protrusions or features of a design that prevent a part from being ejected from a regular mold.
-Dealing with undercuts can involve creating a multi-part mold or eliminating the undercut.
+Dealing with undercuts can involve creating a multi-part mold or eliminating the undercut altogether.

 If at all possible, it is best to eliminate undercuts from a part design.
 Undercuts always result in a more expensive project, so they should only be used if absolutely critical.